Daveamegs/KodeCamp-04repo/assignment/promotional-task-05/readme.md

-# SETTING UP A VPC WITH PRIVATE AND PUBLIC SUBNETS, SECURITY GROUPS AND NETWORK ACCESS CONTROL LISTS(NACLs) ON AWS
+# SETTING UP A VPC WITH PRIVATE AND PUBLIC SUBNETS, SECURITY GROUPS, INTERNET AND NAT GATEWAY, AND NETWORK ACCESS CONTROL LISTS(NACLs) ON AWS
+## INTRODUCTION
+Many businesses are adopting cloud technology because it eliminates the need for physical infrastructure and enables easy and quick setups and operations therefore, creating a robust and secure networking infrastructure in the cloud is a fundamental aspect of deploying applications and services.
+Amazon Web Services (AWS) offers a comprehensive suite of tools to help you set up a Virtual Private Cloud (VPC), allowing you to launch AWS resources in a logically isolated virtual network that you define.

+In this write up, we will go through the process of setting up a VPC with both private and public subnets, configuring security groups, and establishing internet connectivity via an Internet Gateway (IGW) and a NAT Gateway.
+Additionally, we will cover the implementation of Network Access Control Lists (NACLs) to further enhance your network security.

 ## STEP 1 - CREATE VPC
 To create a VPC, open the AWS console and select the region of choice(eg. eu-west-1) at the top right.
 Click on Services, and select Networking & Content Delivery.
 From the menu that appears, choose VPC, you can still search in the search bar for easy access.
 On the next page, click the Create VPC button and enter the following details: